In this tutorial, we’re going to learn about PowerApps variables and the contribution that they can make to our app.

 Let’s add a label to this screen that references the variable Counter from the other screen.
 As you can see, it leaves an error on the label.

-The reason why we’re getting an error here is because it doesn’t recognize Counter.
+The reason why we’re getting an error here is that it doesn’t recognize Counter.
 Remember that we built Counter as a contextual variable, so it only stays within its own screen.

 So let’s go back to the VariablePlay screen and convert the button containing Counter into a global variable.